P10911004-NPUST/rice_heat-stress/markdown/DNA_extraction_slow-method.md

 3. Directly insert the samples into each eppendorf;

 4. Homogenize the samples and the buffer with a homogenizer;

-> <b>There are two containers for the homogenizer;</b>
+> - <b>There are two containers for the homogenizer;</b>
-> - each containers should be balanced (the amount and placement of the samples)
+> - each containers should be balanced (the amount and placement of the samples);
+> - put a tissue on top of the eppendorfs' lid, this can prevent the solution seep out to the container bottom, and also eliminates the space between the container and the cover, improves grinding efficiency;
-> - after mounted the containers on the machine, fasten tight the big roller, and stuck in the tenons
+> - after mounted the containers on the machine, fasten tight the big roller, and stuck in the tenons.

 5. Confirm the machine settings and start homogenizing;

-> - Frequency : 30 hits / sec
+> - Frequency : 30 hits / sec ( maximum frequency )
-> - Time : 1.0 min
+> - Time : 2.0 mins &times; 3

-6. Centrifuge at room temperature ( > 15000 rpm, 5 mins ) to bring down the bubbles;
+6. Centrifuge at room temperature ( > 15000 rpm, 10 mins ) to bring down the bubbles;

 7. Dry bath ( 60&deg;C, > 1 hour );